bangle-io/bangle-io/CONTRIBUTING.md

 - `tooling:`The code that will not show in the actual app.
 For example integration tests, validation scripts, etc.

+### Extension file structure

+Each package/extension must have the following top level files:

+- `style.css`: A single css file containing all the styles of your extension.
+- `style.js`: A js file which `imports` the `style.css` file.

+**Please note** your `index.js` file should not be importing any of these files.
+This restriction exists to keep the imports within the realms of standard javascript.

+### CSS conventions

+You are expected to write your own css and not rely on any of the css classes available throughout bangle as they are internal and subject to change.

 ### Contexts

 - action-context: for dispatching actions.